"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 How to Subscribe to EasyWP

 For blogs with an existing online presence and a decent traffic level, you may want to try the EasyWP Turbo plan.
-The Turbo plan gives 1.5X more RAM processing power, 1.5X CPU, 200k monthly visits, free SSL Certificate, and Supersonic CDN.
+The Turbo plan gives 1.5X more RAM processing power, 1.5X CPU, 200k monthly visits, a free SSL Certificate, and Supersonic CDN.

 For large websites with high traffic levels of up to 500k monthly visits, the EasyWP Supersonic plan is a perfect choice.